Everything you swallow is NOT inside your body.

 A few years later a new product became available called “Sweet Feed” which was an unregulated bag of mixed grains, supplements and molasses.
 The problems started to occur soon after with obesity and laminitis.

 But what about the things in between that are allowed but with restriction?
-Like the airport security agent that asks the passenger to step aside for a personal exam of their baggage, some foods will cause IN SOME PEOPLE AND HORSES more scrutiny.
-Like the doughnut, some people’s intestines react with inflammation as the defense mechanisms pick up activity for certain foods.
+Like the TSA agent that asks the passenger to step aside for a personal exam of their baggage, some foods will cause IN SOME PEOPLE AND HORSES more scrutiny.
+Like the donut, some people’s intestines react with inflammation as the defense mechanisms pick up activity for certain foods.
 Think of people with a gluten intolerance or any other allergy.
 The result of this is basically one thing – consumption of energy from the battle the body puts forth to try to keep these molecules from being absorbed through the wall.

 All inflammation is painful to a degree and also causes damage to the surrounding area.
 In horses, I have seen this exhibit as discomfort and intolerance when being brushed, girthed, clipped, or ridden (bucking, rearing, crow hopping).
 A general disinterest and uneasiness in the barn is common which in some horses can escalate to bad behavior including kicking the walls and attacking people with their teeth.